glyphpoch/pbss/docs/files/add.rst

-Add: Join two Files
+Attach: Join Files
 ==========================
-``add()`` is a function that joins the root dictionary of two files.
+How many times you wanted to break your style sheet into two or more files.
+CSS dose not support that unless you change your HTML.
+Well Pbss has you covered.
+We have a feature that attaches any number of files you like with just one line of code. ``attach()`` is a function that joins the root dictionary of any number of files.
 For example, we have two files master.py and style.py with the following code in master.py

 .. code-block::